evannetwork/vade-didcomm/README.md

 ## About

-This crate is a [didcomm V2](https://identity.foundation/didcomm-messaging/spec/) vade plugin.
+This crate is a [DIDComm V2](https://identity.foundation/didcomm-messaging/spec/) vade plugin that currently offers:

-- message encryption & decryption using [didcomm rs](https://github.com/decentralized-identity/didcomm-rs)
+- message encryption & decryption using [DIDComm rs](https://github.com/decentralized-identity/didcomm-rs)
-- protocol support using didcomm message `type`
+- protocol support using DIDComm message `type`

 It implements the following [`VadePlugin`] functions: